stephanmg/calorimetry/docs/intro.rst

    During analysis, data might need further curation, e.g. exclusion of animals or recorded days.
 Use the **Data curation** panel analogue to the previous **Plotting** section to visualize and analyze results.

+   Note that all plots can be downloaded as high resolution vector or bitmap graphics by hovering over the plotting area, a menu with options will appear at the top border of the plotting area then.

 5. Data export